ggtylerr/DSA-Disc-Bot/README.md

 ### Setting up for repl.it
 1. [Fork this repl](https://repl.it/@TylerFlowers/DSA-Disc-Bot)
-2. Delete json.sqlite (unless you want to use the bot's database for whatever reason)
+2. Delete the db folder (unless you want to use the bot's database for whatever reason)
 3. In index.js, you can make any adjustments you want to make, such as the default prefix.
 Just follow the comments.
 4. [Make a new developer application on Discord Developer Portal.](https://discordapp.com/developers/applications)
 5. Open the application, go to the Bot Settings, add a bot and copy the token.